makman568/algofun/pq/hybridconsensus.md

 Conclusion: Committee DoS feasibility is unchanged with PQ VRF compromise; it remains operationally implausible and poses no threat to BA★ safety.

 **Scope of Mitigation:**
 Falcon Envelopes restore authentication, not secrecy.
-They prevent an attacker from impersonating committee members, but they cannot prevent a well-resourced adversary from attemptint to silence nodes through network-layer attacks.
+They prevent an attacker from impersonating committee members, but they cannot prevent a well-resourced adversary from attempting to silence nodes through network-layer attacks.
 This risk exists today via DoS attack of the largest accounts ; it is not an issue magnified by PQ VRF compromise.

 ## 12.2 Account-Layer Quantum Resistance